-- The button's label is in red to indicate a problem: The corresponding command is not defined. - Create a second button, assign it the command go, click the forever checkbox in the Button window, and click OK.
+- The button's label and the interface tab are in red to indicate a problem: The corresponding command is not defined. - Create a second button, assign it the command go, click the forever checkbox in the Button window, and click OK.